 Once a vehicle owner has passed away, the process for transferring the car title of the deceased person varies depending on whether the vehicle title was in the individual’s name as a decedent or whether it was in a joint ownership.
-In the event that the title was only in the decedent’s name, the process will vary depending on whether or not the deceased individual's estate is being probated.
+If the title was only in the decedent’s name, you’ll need to determine if the estate is being probated.

 Probate is a legal process that involves administering the estate of the individual who has passed away.
+It typically happens when there is no living spouse or beneficiary listed on the will.
+A probate proves that the last will and testament is legitimate, checking out the deceased person’s assets and property.
+Then, the Probate Court determines how to proceed with the person’s belongings.
 During this process, the deceased individual’s property will be distributed based on the deceased individual’s will.

-Unfortunately, the process of transferring the title of a vehicle without a probate varies pretty greatly depending on what state you live in.
+The process of transferring the title of a vehicle without a probate varies depending on what state you live in.
 Most states require the deceased individual’s property not to exceed a certain amount and it to be a certain amount of time since the person has passed away before the transfer of the title can be initiated.

 In many states, the Department of Motor Vehicles makes it fairly easy to transfer the car title of a deceased person when there is no probate involved.
 If you are the administrator, joint-owner, spouse, or beneficiary, you may only need to take the death certificate and the title of the car to your Title Office and they will retitle it – no court order or attorneys required.